Kick the new decade off right with these eight health resolutions that will benefit your mind and body

 Since I started writing for Eluxe, I’ve learned a lot: about what constitutes ethical fashion, sustainable jewellery, but mainly about natural health.
 Some of what I learned really surprised me – for example, I had no idea that the toothpaste I was using every day (in my mouth!) was full of toxic chemicals.
 Other facts I kind of knew, but preferred to sweep under the carpet.

 Well, no more.
 Over the past three years, I’ve made some big changes in my habits, and feel all the healthier for it.
-Since it’s now the time of year when we’re all making resolutions to improve our lives, I thought I would share with you here the 7 health resolutions to make for the new year that I believe could really make a difference.
+Since it’s now the time of year when we’re all making resolutions to improve our lives, I thought I would share with you here the biggest health resolutions to make for the new year that I believe can really have a major impact.
 Of course, you don’t need to subscribe to all of these; but even if you take small steps, beginning with one or two of them (as I did), there will be almost immediate payoffs in terms of your health and well being for the upcoming year.

 1. Use your mobile less